 Federal Supplemental Educational Opportunity Grants are awarded to Pell Grant recipients.
 The amount of the award varies.

 State Grants and Scholarships

-Grants are available for residents of Kansas, Pennsylvania, Vermont, Connecticut and Rhode Island to attend Hesston College.
+Grants are available for residents of Kansas to attend Hesston College.
 Full-time enrollment is required for eligibility.
-To apply, complete the Free Application for Federal Student Aid (FAFSA).
-Some states require an additional application.
+To apply, complete the Free Application for Federal Student Aid (FAFSA) by April 1.
 Kansas residents who receive a Kansas Comprehensive Grant must maintain a cumulative GPA of 2.0 or higher to renew the grant.